davedoesdev/qlobber-fsq/README.md

   - `{String} wildcard_one` The character to use for matching exactly one word in a message topic to a subscriber.
 Defaults to `*`.

   - `{String} wildcard_some` The character to use for matching zero or more words in a message topic to a subscriber.
 Defaults to `#`.

+  - `{Function (info, handlers, cb(err, ready, filtered_handlers))} filter` Function called before each message is processed.
+You can use this to filter the subscribed handler functions to be called for the message (by passing the filtered list as the third argument to `cb`).
+If you want to ignore the message _at this time_ then pass `false` as the second argument to `cb`. `filter` will be called again later with the same message.
+Defaults to a function which calls `cb(null, true, handlers)`.

 <sub>Go: [TOC](#tableofcontents)</sub>